 How to add a discussion prompt

 Select the “Post a discussion question” button near the bottom of the step.

-Add a brief question title or prompt and then add more details and instructions in the text editor under “More information.”
-Post as a "discussion prompt."
+Add a brief question title or prompt.
+Optionally add more details or files in the text editor under “More information.”
+Post as a "Discussion prompt."

 💡 Tip: Discussion prompts can be added to any step in a course.
 Adding a discussion prompt on a dedicated To-Do step allows you to set grades and dates on the discussion and make it required using the step settings.